Trail options

 As with Point 660, join a tour and ask to be left at the Russell Glacier once everyone has gone.
 Camping in front of the 60m high wall of ice and having the place largely to yourself will be one of the highlights of the trip.

 You can walk along the road back to Kangerlussuaq (easier), or hike along the Ice Ridge Trail (more challenging) that follows the ridgeline above the road.
+It is marked for confidence (not navigation), so you must know how to navigate with GPS, map and compass.

 Walking from the Russell Glacier adds around 25km and 1-2 extra days to the trek.